Essyvio/SYRIATEL-CUSTOMER-CHURN-DATA-ANALYSIS/README.md

 The following libraries were imported.

 # Importing libraries.
-import pandas as pd
+- import pandas as pd
-import numpy as np
+- import numpy as np
-import seaborn as sns
+- import seaborn as sns
-from sklearn.model_selection import train_test_split
+- from sklearn.model_selection import train_test_split
-from sklearn.preprocessing import StandardScaler, OneHotEncoder from sklearn.pipeline import Pipeline from sklearn.compose import ColumnTransformer from sklearn.metrics import accuracy_score, classification_report, confusion_matrix, roc_curve, roc_auc_score
+- from sklearn.preprocessing import StandardScaler, OneHotEncoder
+- from sklearn.pipeline import Pipeline
+- from sklearn.compose import ColumnTransformer
+- from sklearn.metrics import accuracy_score, classification_report, confusion_matrix, roc_curve, roc_auc_score
-from sklearn.linear_model import LogisticRegression from sklearn.neighbors import KNeighborsClassifier from sklearn.tree import DecisionTreeClassifier from sklearn.ensemble import RandomForestClassifier from sklearn.metrics import classification_report, confusion_matrix
+- from sklearn.linear_model import LogisticRegression
+- from sklearn.neighbors import KNeighborsClassifier
+ -from sklearn.tree import DecisionTreeClassifier
+- from sklearn.ensemble import RandomForestClassifier
+- from sklearn.metrics import classification_report, confusion_matrix
-from imblearn.over_sampling import RandomOverSampler from imblearn.over_sampling import SMOTE from sklearn.metrics import accuracy_score, precision_score, recall_score, f1_score
+- from imblearn.over_sampling import RandomOverSampler
+- from imblearn.over_sampling import SMOTE
+- from sklearn.metrics import accuracy_score, precision_score, recall_score, f1_score
-from matplotlib import pyplot as plt
+- from matplotlib import pyplot as plt
-%matplotlib inline
+- %matplotlib inline

 # Problem statement
 This is a binary classification problem where the target variable is whether a customer churns or not.SyriaTel is facing an increasing churn rate,resulting to a comprehensive analysis to highlight the factors contributing to the customer attrition.The business context is focused on reducing losses incurred due to customer churn.
 By accurately identifying customers at risk of leaving, SyriaTel can implement targeted retention strategies to minimize churn and maximize customer lifetime value.The key question driving this project is whether there are predictable patterns in customer behavior that signal an increased likelihood of churn.
 By leveraging historical data on customer interactions, demographics, usage patterns, and churn status, the goal is to build a model that can effectively distinguish between customers who are likely to churn and those who are not.